Guscah/Login-Register-API/README.md

 # Login-Register-API
-create an API using Node.js and express.js for register and login with generate a auth token
+create an API using Node.js and express.js for register and login with generate a auth token using mysql as database